roytang/blog/content/post/2023/11/mario-wonder/index.md

 Also, there were a couple of stages that required you to do things to a beat like a rhythm game, which I am notoriously very bad at, so that was annoying.

+### Completion

-**Completion**: Nintendo doesn't do achievements of course, but the game has 6 "medals" you can earn for various completion tasks throughout the game:
+Nintendo doesn't do achievements of course, but the game has 6 "medals" you can earn for various completion tasks throughout the game:

 - 1 for finishing the main story (beating Bowser)
 - 1 for collecting all the Wonder Seeds